se-p-93/Deep-Learning-Research-Papers/ImageNet Classification with Deep Convolutional Neural Networks/README.md

 - Batch normalization was used instead of local response normalization.
 - No data augmentation was performed.
 - The network was trained on a GTX 1060 (6 GB memory).
-- Dataset used was the ILSVRC-2010 from ImageNet.
+- Dataset used was the CIFAR-10 dataset.
-- First I tested the network on the CIFAR-10 dataset.

 ## Results

-### CIFAR-10

 The implementation for this is found on the cifar-Alexnet notebook.
 The accurary on the validation set was 0.809.

 ![cifar-10 results](results/cifar-10.PNG)

-### ILSVRC-2012

-In progress.